q-g-j/Sudoku/README.md

 - 5 save slots *(save files location: %APPDATA%\SudokuGame)*
 - solve current Sudoku from the menu
 - complete mouse input
+- place up to 9 markers in each square
+- markers now have a fixed position for better comparability
 - English and German localization (according to the system language)

 Controls: